This is the seventh year with Gardener Cary George in charge of the Garden.

 Elaine wrote about the process, from conception to reality, in the Friends newsletter.
 Read it here.

 Below: Showing a large part of the area added to the Garden.
-Around the oak tree at far left center in the background are the three granite block seats presented by the Friends in 1995.
 Photo G D Bebeau.

-An interesting article in the Friends newsletter, The Fringed Gentian™ was to adopt the Chickadee as the state bird, replacing the Loon, then we would have a year-round bird.
+An interesting article in the Friends newsletter, The Fringed Gentian™ (Vol. 41 No.4) was to adopt the Chickadee as the state bird, replacing the Loon, then we would have a year-round bird.

 The problem with car break-ins, continued during the year - 33 in 1993.
 In the summer the Friends had gotten signage installed in the parking lot urging visitors to take their valuables with them.